Why B2B Sales Still Has A Crucial Digital Gap: And How to Fix It

 When Amazon launched in 1995, it flipped the B2C market on its head.
 Consumers had a new way to shop, and other companies were forced to react.
 Over two decades on, many brick-and-mortar stores that failed to adapt to digital technologies are no longer around, while others struggle to compete.

+The are some differences between B2C and B2B sales.
 Initially, the old B2B model of resellers and wholesalers buying goods from the same manufacturers and enjoying long-standing relationships with customers meant that the Internet had little effect on sales and account management.
-However, as the influence of Google grew and more people went online through laptops, smartphones and tablets, buying behaviours changed.
+However, as the influence of Google grew and more people went online through laptops, smartphones and tablets, buying behaviors changed.

-The change in consumer behaviour that the internet forced on the B2C sector has naturally influenced the B2B market.
+The change in consumer behavior that the internet forced on the B2C sector has naturally influenced the B2B market.